N.C. State's Elissa Cunane says battling COVID-19 to get to the ACC Tournament 'has been worth it, but that doesn’t mean it hasn’t been tough'

 “Honestly, it happened pretty quickly for me.
 I definitely did come out firing as soon as I was allowed to touch a ball.
 I was a little crazy for the first couple of minutes of practice, but after that I got settled in and didn’t feel any repercussions or sickness or anything like that.
 The trainers did a really good job of working me back in after undergoing all my tests and everything.”

-On whether all the protocols and other challenges associated with COVID-19 have been worth it:
+On whether the protocols and challenges associated with COVID-19 have been worth it:

 “It has been worth it, but that doesn’t mean it hasn’t been tough.
 It’s been extremely hard, especially being close to home and not being able to go home and see my family as much and not hanging out with people on campus.
 But on the other end of that, I’ve built relationships with my teammates this year like no other.
 We’ve had a lot of time just to spend with each other and bond with each other.
 I feel like those relationships have really helped us cultivate what we’re doing on the court right now. … Every second has been worth it.”

-On missing the two games with Virginia Tech, which features former Northwest Guilford standouts Cayla King and Elizabeth Kitley:
+On missing the two games with Virginia Tech and former Northwest Guilford standouts Cayla King and Elizabeth Kitley:

 “It was super tough.
 That’s obviously a game I look forward to every year playing against my friends. … Looking forward to the tournament, hopefully we’ll get another matchup with them" Friday in a quarterfinal.